 - Lack of coordination in movements as the baby descends lower into the pelvic region

-- Loosened joints as relaxin hormone softens and loosens the ligaments and joints in the pelvic area
+- Loosened joints, as relaxin hormone softens and relaxes the ligaments and joints in the pelvic area

 - Urge to urinate frequently as the baby’s head presses against the urinary bladder

 - Braxton Hicks contractions, the false contractions that develop before the real labor